On Interference-Rejection Using Riemannian Geometry for Direction of Arrival Estimation: Analysis

 For the purpose of analysis, we make the following assumptions:

 \begin{assumption} $ \vh_0^H\vh_j = 0, \;\;\; \forall j=1,...,N_{\text{I}}$. \end{assumption} \begin{assumption} $ \vh_l^H\vh_j = 0, \;\;\; \forall l\neq j$. \end{assumption}

 It follows from Assumption \ref{assump: uncorrelated ATFs of target and interferences} and Assumption \ref{assump: uncorrelated ATFs between interferences} that the ATFs, associated with the desired source and the interference sources are all uncorrelated.
-These are common assumptions, e.g., see \cite{markovich2009multichannel}.
-We note that we do not assume there exists a segment at which only one of the sources is active (e.g., as in \cite{markovich2009multichannel}).
+These are common assumptions, e.g., see \cite{markovich2009multichannel}. {The assumptions are made only for analysis purposes, whereas in the experimental results, we consider acoustic signals in a reverberant environment without any assumptions.} We note that we do not assume there exists a segment at which only one of the sources is active (e.g., as in \cite{markovich2009multichannel}).
 In case an interference source is only partially active during a segment, we consider it active during the entire segment.